How long has OpenFEMA been in operation?

 Do I need a “key” to access or use the OpenFEMA API?

-The OpenFEMA API does not require a key.
+The OpenFEMA API is free, does not require a subscription or an API key.
 It is completely open.
 We may change this in the future to better capture metrics on usage.

 How can I request adding other datasets to the API?